-Buy your ticket at the kiosk at the bottom of the steps close to the cruise terminal and take your seat on the top deck for the best view, although you can retreat downstairs if it’s a bit too windy.
+Buy your ticket at the kiosk at the bottom of the steps close to the cruise terminal and take your seat on the top deck for the best view, or retreat downstairs if it’s a bit too windy.
 As you pass the main sites of interest, there’s a commentary in several different languages including English.

 I imagine that those who went in wondered whether they would ever emerge alive.
 Near the harbour entrance, the water got quite choppy as we passed briefly to the open sea.
 As soon as we turned around the water calmed again, and we returned past Cales Font, the pretty harbour of Es Castell which was the 18th century British garrison town.

-The harbour boat tour is run by 2 main operators, the Yellow Catamaran and the Don Juan Catamaran which cost around €12 per adult (cheaper if you book online).
+The harbour boat tour is run by 2 main operators, the Yellow Catamaran and the Don Juan Catamaran which cost around €16 per adult (cheaper if you book online).
 Between them they run every half an hour throughout the day, selling drinks and snacks on board.

-Elegant buildings overlook the harbour
+2. Elegant buildings overlook the harbour

 The elegant Casa Mercadel was one of the homes owned by a noble Menorcan family and was built in on the site of an ancient castle that overlooked the harbour, now housing a cultural centre.